Coronation Drive retaining wall: History

 Kirk's choice of concrete rather than masonry work was quite adventurous, as mass concrete technology was new to Australia.
-Kirk prepared the designs and the contract was awarded to George E Willcocks.
+Kirk prepared the designs and the contract was awarded to George Charles Willcocks.
 Work began in May and the actual construction time was shorter than even Willcocks' optimistic estimate - the road was opened four months later.
 One of the most challenging tasks in the construction involved massive excavations, the deepest being for a huge coffer dam which kept the river waters out of the site.
 The men preparing the foundations many feet below the low tide mark worked behind this dam with the full force of the water bearing on the other side.